pyrocko/pyrocko/doc/snuffler.rst

     follow real time with a window of N seconds

-.. option:: --progressive

-    don't wait for file scanning to complete before opening the viewer

 .. option:: --force-cache

     use the cache even when trace attribute spoofing is active (may have silly consequences)